GrGLeo/battleship-cli/README.md

 ## Roadmap

 Here's what's planned for future versions of Battleship:
+### Player side
 - [x] Better error handling on player moves to provide clearer feedback.
-- [ ] Enhanced AI: Improve the bot AI for a more challenging single-player experience.
+### Enhanced AI: Improve the bot AI for a more challenging single-player experience.
+- [x] Ship placement is random
+- [ ] Better shooting position
+### Multiplayer
 - [ ] Multiplayer mode: Implement network multiplayer functionality so players can compete against each other online.